di/talks/flpy_2017/astro-tf/talk.md

 ^ This is a diagram of the Hubble, but it's the same

-^ At the back, where the instrument package goes, we have an array of CCD sensors
+^ At the back, where the instrument package goes, we have an array of CCD (charge coupled device) sensors

 ---

 ![](images/ccd_array.jpg)

+^ This is an actual photo of the sensors

+^ They are arranged in a 5x6 grid

+^ You can see they are quite colorful as well

 ---